elisemercury/German-Word-Capitalization-Prediction-in-Python/README.md

 Word2Vec_word_predictor.predict.batch_test(test_list, model_filename, export_df="")
 ``

-- test_list...................list, a list of German texts/sentences
+- test_list....................list, a list of German texts/sentences
-- model_filename....string, takes a pretrained Gensim Word2Vec Embedding file, will be loaded with Gensim
+- model_filename......string, takes a pretrained Gensim Word2Vec Embedding file, will be loaded with Gensim
 - export_df....................optional, string, takes the string for the name of the test evaluation output dataframe, use export_df="no" for not exporting a test evaluation dataframe, exports as pickle file and includes metrics like Sensitivity, Specificity,